 - 2.1 Internal Audit is an independent, objective assurance and consulting service designed to add value and improve the Commissioner and Chief Constable's operations.
 Internal Audit helps the Commissioner and Chief Constable to accomplish their objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
-Arrangements for internal audit are secured by the Commissioner's Chief Finance Officer on behalf of the Commissioner and Chief Constable through the Cumbria shared Internal Audit Service. - 2.2 The mission of internal audit is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight. - 2.3 The Cumbria Shared Internal Audit Service ("Internal Audit") provides an Internal Audit function for Cumbria County Council (the host authority) and Cumbria Constabulary and the Cumbria Office of the Police and Crime Commissioner - 2.4 The services provided by Internal Audit are designed to assist the Commissioner and Chief Constable to continually improve the effectiveness of their respective risk management, control and governance framework and processes and to allow an independent, annual opinion to be provided on the adequacy of these arrangements. - 2.5 Internal Audit activities in support of this include:
+Arrangements for internal audit are secured by the Commissioner's Chief Finance Officer on behalf of the Commissioner and Chief Constable through the Cumbria shared Internal Audit Service. - 2.2 The Cumbria Shared Internal Audit Service ("Internal Audit") provides an Internal Audit function for each of the organisations that form part of the shared service, namely; - Cumbria County Council (the host authority) - Carlisle City Council - Copeland Borough Council - Cumbria Constabulary and the Cumbria Office of the Police and Crime Commissioner - 2.3 The services provided by Internal Audit are designed to assist the Commissioner and Chief Constable to continually improve the effectiveness of their respective risk management, control and governance framework and processes and to allow an independent, annual opinion to be provided on the adequacy of these arrangements. - 2.4 Internal Audit activities in support of this include: - Planning and undertaking an annual programme of risk-based Internal Audit reviews focusing on risk management, internal control and governance - Review of arrangements for preventing, detecting and dealing with fraud and corruption - Review of overall arrangements for risk management and corporate governance